mattppal/blog/src/content/blog/declarative-imperative.md

 ## 🎞️ Intro

-Programming paradigms are a way to classify languages based on common characteristics— some are concerned primarily with execution, while others deal with how code is organized (e.g. object-oriented).
+Programming paradigms are a way to classify languages based on common characteristics— some are concerned with execution, while others deal with how code is organized (e.g. object-oriented).
 An understanding of paradigms can be useful for solution architecture— knowing _how_ code operates is a prerequisite to selecting the most efficient solution.

 We can also classify _solutions_ according to the same paradigms.
 Today, we'll be concerned with two overarching classes of code paradigms and how they relate to data engineering: **imperative** and **declarative** code.